simpleviewinc/cms-bootcamp/README.md

 **Assessments:**
 1. Make your own version of the Cards, 3-Across collection without using Collection Helper or CCL
 1. Rebuild your version of Cards, 3-Across using Collection Helper
-1. Rebuild your version of Cards, 3-Across using Collection Helper and CCL; change fonts, colors, image aspect ratio
+1. Rebuild your version of Cards, 3-Across as a CCL widget using Collection Helper; include a change to the image aspect ratio and some styling changes to the fonts and colors
 1. Add title and view all link support to widget from #3, update template to support the new fields